grav/pr-builder/README.md

 That's it!

-It will keep a record of all PRs that have already been looked at and ignore these on next run.
+It will keep a record of all PRs that are being looked at or have already been looked at, and ignore these on next run.

-To make it run contiuously, use something like `crontab`
+To make it run continuously, use something like `crontab`, or maybe just `tmux` with a `while sleep` loop?
+That's CI for ya right there :-)

 ## How do I use it?